Skip to main content

 Google donated the project to the Apache Software Foundation in 2017.
 The Apache Incubator podling retired in 2023, and the GitHub repositories were marked read-only in 2025.
 The archived code now lives at apache/incubator-pagespeed-mod.

 The archived 1.13.35.2 binaries still install and still run.
 They also haven't received a security patch in years, don't build against newer Apache releases, don't ship AVIF, and don't emit Core Web Vitals telemetry.
+For the longer answer on what happened to the project and what development resumed, see is mod_pagespeed still maintained?.

-ModPageSpeed 2.0 — the maintained continuation
+ModPageSpeed 2.0 — container-native reverse proxy

-# Apache — mod_pagespeed 1.1 drop-in
+# Apache — mod_pagespeed 1.15 native module

 LoadModule pagespeed_module modules/mod_pagespeed.so